Aggressively helpful. Not necessarily controlling, right?

 If we spend Saturday working on house projects instead of that family outing I’d planned, let’s get it done.

-If we spend more money – or less – on Christmas gifts than I thought necessary, we’ll be okay.
+Even if we spend more money – or less – on Christmas gifts than I thought necessary, we’ll be okay.

 And if he’s trying to say something, just let the guy finish his thought!